samplchallenges/SAMPL7/host_guest/GDCC_and_guests/README.md

 - Hosts: `host_files`: Folder containing PDB, MOL2 and SDF files for the Octa Acid (OA) host and the exo-OA host.
 Contains the the jupyter notebook used to generate the MOL2 and SDF files of the guests.
 - Guests: `guest_files`: Folder containing files for the eight guests, SMILES strings, and the jupyter notebook used to generate PDB, MOL2 and SDF files of the guests.
 - Images: `images`: Folder containing images of the guest and host structures for this challenge in PDF format.
 - Submission format: `GDCC_submission.txt`: Example submission file (please replace the text and values with your own!) for submitting to our system.
 Visit [host_guest_instructions.md](../host_guest_instructions.md) for submission instructions.
+Filenames must begin with "GDCC".

 **Source files**:
 For this portion of the challenge, the original source files were two (provided) host PDB files from Paolo Suating (in the `host_files` directory) and a `SAMPL7_guests.cdx` file from Bruce Gibb (in the `guest_files` directory).
 All other files here were derived from those files.